schultz-is/go-threefish/README.md

 	}

 	// When using CBC mode, the IV needs to be unique but does not need to be
 	// secure.
-For this reason, it can be prepend the ciphertext with it. ciphertext := make([]byte, block.BlockSize()+len(message))
+For this reason, it can be prepended to the ciphertext. ciphertext := make([]byte, block.BlockSize()+len(message))
 	iv := ciphertext[:block.BlockSize()]
 	_, err = rand.Read(iv)